 Bulleted lists can be used sparingly in tables for cells which have multiple pieces of pertinent information for that row/column combination.
 Please note that if all other cells within one row (or column) use bullets, any cells with only one piece of info should also be styled with a bullet for consistency.

 Each column requires a heading that describes the information presented in that column.
-This heading should apply to all data in that column.
+An exception can be made for the first column since in some cases a heading is not applicable or it may be self-evident what that column represents.
+For the remaining columns, the heading should apply to all data in that column.
 The unit of measurement is usually presented in the column heading; however, if the unit differs for each row, the unit of measurement can be presented in the left-most column of the row (row heading).
 Units of measurement are separated from the column description with a comma.
 Column headings are written in sentence case.

 Participants, n (%)